Fewzion/docker-kubernetes-training/01-updated/slides.md

 ### 1.7.1 What we're building - CiteOps Docker Containers

-- CiteOps Docker Containers
+- Windows/IIS
-  - For Windows/IIS we build .nupkg files that contain our .NET DLLs, front end javascript files, etc - Octopus then deploys it where we tell it to
+  - We build .nupkg files that contain our .NET DLLs, front end javascript files, etc
+  - Octopus then deploys it where we tell it to
+- DockerK8S
-  - For k8s, we build container images that contain our .NET DLLs, front end javascript files, etc - k8s (kubectl) then deploys it where we tell it to
+  - We build container images that contain our .NET DLLs, front end javascript files, etc
+  - k8s (kubectl) then deploys it where we tell it to

 ---